-Why Do Bamboo Floors Above Crawl Spaces Often Fail?
+Why Do Hardwood Floors Above Crawl Spaces Fail?

-Bamboo floors installed above crawl spaces often cup because the installer fails to properly seal off moisture that is rising up through the sub-floor.
-This can be a particularly troublesome for homeowners in the coastal areas of the United States, where a large percentage of homes are built above crawl spaces.
+Bamboo and hardwood floors installed above crawl spaces sometimes cup because the installer fails to properly seal off the moisture that is rising through the sub-floor.
+This can be particularly troublesome for homeowners in the United States’ coastal areas, where many homes are built above crawl spaces.
 Specifically, the following problems are likely to occur:

 - Mold growth

 While the thought of these potential pitfalls is certainly unsettling, the good news is that these problems can be avoided by following a series of preventive measures before installing bamboo flooring above a crawl space.